OliverJAsh/redux-observable-dynamic-list/article.md

 Note: we shouldn't need to call `unsubscribe` manually—we can instead use the [`takeUntil` operator](https://redux-observable.js.org/docs/recipes/Cancellation.html).

-For this reason it seems to make sense to use redux-observable.
+For this reason it seems to make sense to use [redux-observable].

 Inside an [epic](https://redux-observable.js.org/docs/basics/Epics.html), we can declare our side effect (starting the interval).
 We can then map each interval to our `IncrementCounter` action.